Real Estate Owned (REO) Properties: A Complete Guide

 - They’ll know what they expect to see in the offer and, just as importantly, what they don’t.

-Understanding General vs. Special Warranty Deeds
+3. Understand General Vs. Special Warranty Deeds

 - The seller has the right to sell you the property as they currently own it.

 If you get a general warranty deed, no one can claim issues with your title from before you owned the property.
-The general warranty deed also lets you know that there are no liens and that the property is owned free and clear by the seller.
+The general warranty deed also lets you know there are no liens and that the property is owned free and clear by the seller.

-Considering Whether To Buy An Owner’s Title Policy
+4. Consider An Owner’s Title Policy

 The Bottom Line